Azure/azure-sdk-for-python/doc/sphinx/index.rst

 Azure SDK for Python
 ====================

-.. important:: The most part of this documentation has moved to https://docs.microsoft.com/python/azure
+.. important:: You can find all of the Python on Azure documentation at https://docs.microsoft.com/python/azure

 The Azure SDK for Python is a set of libraries which allow you to work on Azure for your management, runtime or data needs.